windupb1rd/make_anki_cards/README.md

 (although Reverso Context is a very powerful tool, it still lacks transcriptions and dictionary definitions, in my humble opinion).
 #####
-After the search is done you will be asked if you prefer add a card with the word to your Anki.
+After the search is done you will be asked if you prefer to add a card with the word to your Anki.
-**Anki must be started by the moment**.
+**Anki must be already running by the moment**.
 The program will create a new deck with all the needed card fields and styling.
 You don't have to do anything in Anki beforehand, however, you may if needed.
 ## Customization